suds4131/WhyHackMe/walkthrough.md

-# Exploitation Guide for BoringBox
+# Exploitation Guide for WhyHackMe

 ## Enumeration